-Over the course of the week, the guesthouse chef will prepare a mix of Creole cuisine and international foods that include meat, pasta, fresh vegetables, and fresh seafood.
-Although a selection of wine and spirits can be pre-ordered and pre-stocked prior to the trip, clients are more than welcome to bring there own bottles of preferred spirits.
+Over the week, the guesthouse chef will prepare a mix of Creole cuisine and international foods that include meat, pasta, fresh vegetables, and fresh seafood.
+Although a selection of wine and spirits can be pre-ordered and pre-stocked before the trip, clients are more than welcome to bring their own bottles of preferred spirits.
 All mineral water, soft drinks, and local beers are included in the package price.

 Typical Length of Stay

 All packages are ten (10) nights with seven (7) days of guided fishing.